Eating Carrots in Pregnancy: Heath Benefits and Risks

 Let us discuss what may possibly go wrong:

-- Carrots are orange or red in colour and, thus, when you consume them in higher amounts your skin colour may turn pale or yellow.
-This is because carrots contain a substance called carotene and excessive amounts may cause a skin condition called carotenemia.
+• Carrots are orange or red in colour and, thus, when you consume them in higher amounts, your skin colour may turn pale or yellow.
+This is because carrots contain a substance called carotene, and excessive amounts may cause a skin condition called carotenemia (10).

-- More than required amounts of Vitamin A may not be good for your baby’s health.
+• More than the required amounts of Vitamin A may not be good for your baby’s health.
 When you consume high amounts of carrots, your body loads up on more Vitamin A than required, which can hamper or interfere with foetal growth and development.
+This puts carrot juice for pregnancy in an unsafe category.

-- If you are suffering from biliary tract infection in pregnancy, then it will be a good idea to keep from excessive consumption of carrots.
+• If you are suffering from a biliary tract infection in pregnancy, then it will be a good idea to limit the consumption of carrots.

-- Drinking excessive amounts of carrot juice is also not good in pregnancy.
-Carrot juice in more than required amounts may cause headaches and lethargy.
+• Drinking excessive amounts of carrot juice is also not good in pregnancy.
+Carrot juice in more than the required amounts may cause headaches and lethargy.

-- Suppose a pregnant woman consumes unusually large amounts of carrots or carrot juice over an extended period.
-In that case, she may suffer from Carotenemia, a condition characterised by a yellowish discoloration of the skin caused by excessive carotenoids.
+• Suppose a pregnant woman consumes unusually large amounts of carrots or carrot juice over an extended period.
+In that case, she may suffer from Carotenemia, a condition characterised by a yellowish discolouration of the skin caused by excessive carotenoids.

 Delicious Carrot Soup Recipe